n0mi1k/apk2url/README.md

 # apk2url

 apk2url easily extracts URL and IP endpoints from an APK file to a .txt output.
-This is suitable for information gathering by red team, penetration testers and developers to quickly identify endpoints associated with an application.
+This is suitable for information gathering by the red team, penetration testers and developers to quickly identify endpoints associated with an application.

-**Note:** apk2url disassembles to Smali and performs Java decompilation to identify URLs and IPs.
+**NOTE: Why use apk2url?** When compared with APKleaks, MobSF and AppInfoScanner, apk2url identifies a significantly higher number of endpoints.

-*Inspired by [diggy](https://github.com/s0md3v/Diggy), apk2url is rewritten and upgraded with IP support, stronger regex, filtering and Jadx decompilation.*
+*Inspired by [diggy](https://github.com/s0md3v/Diggy), apk2url is rewritten and upgraded with IP support, stronger regex, auto filtering and Jadx decompilation.*

 ## Usage
 ```bash